stevej/tt05-minipit-stevej/README.md

 ### Timer options

-When you select the `00` register, there are two options:
+When you select the `00` register, there are only two options available:

 #### Clock divider